OscarS05/Trello-like-project-api/README.md

 - ✅ Securely upload files and images with Cloudinary
 - ✅ Secure download via proxy endpoint with streams
 - ✅ Message queues with BullMQ for sending emails

+## 🛠 Additional Features

+### ⏰ Cron Job

+The project includes an automated task using `node-cron` that runs every day at midnight (`00:00`).
+This scheduled job checks for users who haven't verified their email within **7 days** of account creation and removes them from the system.
+This helps keep the database clean and free of inactive accounts.

+### 🔐 Rate Limiting

+Rate limiting is implemented to enhance the system’s security by restricting the number of requests allowed to certain sensitive endpoints.
+This prevents abuse and brute-force attacks.
+The protected endpoints are:

+- `authauth/login`
+- `auth/send-verification-email`
+- `auth/resend-verification-email`

+This mechanism improves overall system stability and security.

 ---